CoprHD/coprhd-controller/packaging/README-properties.txt

-   reconfigRequired - reconfiguration or reboot is required to propagate the property change controlNodeOnly  - if true, the property is masked out on datanodes (obsolete) value            - default value
+   reconfigRequired - reconfiguration or reboot is required to propagate the property change controlNodeOnly  - if true, the property is masked out on datanodes (obsolete) value            - default value notifiers        - siteSpecific     - only applied to current site. for DR poweroffAgreementRequired - all nodes need reboot simultaneously to propagate the property change

    The following types are supported: uint8, int8, uint16, int16, uint32, int32, uint64, int64, real32,
    real64, string, boolean, encryptedstring, text, encryptedtext, ipv6addr, iplist, emaillist.